PostedAugust 17, 2022, 11:35 PM

 “It is still early”

 “Looking at the genome, indeed there are some genetic differences between the viruses in the current outbreak and the older clade IIb viruses,” the WHO told AFP.
-“However, nothing is known about the significance of these genetic changes, and research is ongoing to establish the effects (if any) of these mutations on disease transmission and severity.”
+“However, nothing is known regarding the significance of these genetic changes, and research is ongoing to establish the effects (if any) of these mutations on disease transmission and severity.”

-“It is still early, both in the epidemic and in laboratory studies, to say whether the increase in infections could be due to the genome changes observed in the virus, or if it is due to factors related to the host (human),” according to the WHO.
+“It is still early, both in the epidemic and in laboratory studies, to say whether the increase in infections might be due to the genome changes observed in the virus, or if it is due to factors related to the host (human),” according to the WHO.

 An upsurge in monkeypox virus infections has been reported since early May outside endemic African countries.
 The WHO declared an international public health emergency on July 23.
 More than 35,000 cases in 92 countries, and 12 deaths, have been reported to WHO.
 Almost all of the new cases are reported in Europe and the Americas.